Trump–Raffensperger phone call: Background

 In the 2020 United States presidential election, former Vice President Joe Biden defeated incumbent President Donald Trump.
-Nevertheless, Trump and his campaign continued to falsely claim that voting fraud had cost him electoral victory in several states, including Georgia.
-Trump's baseless claims were rejected by numerous state and federal judges, elected officials, governors, and government agencies, including his own administration's Cybersecurity and Infrastructure Security Agency (CISA).
+Trump and his campaign falsely claimed that voting fraud had cost him electoral victory in several states, including Georgia.
+Trump's claims were rejected and found to be baseless by numerous state and federal judges, elected officials, governors, and government agencies, including his own administration's Cybersecurity and Infrastructure Security Agency (CISA).
 Trump's attempts to overturn the election cost taxpayers $519 million according to an analysis by The Washington Post, including $488 million in security fees during and after the U.S. Capitol attack, and $2.2 million in legal fees.

 Trump's many legal challenges to the election results were unsuccessful, but he repeatedly refused to accept the outcome of the election.
 Audits and hand recounts revealed no evidence of fraud or any irregularity that would have changed the election results.
 Biden was officially confirmed the winner of Georgia on November 19.

 In November and December, as his lawsuits were repeatedly rejected in court, Trump personally communicated with Republican local and state officials in at least three states: Michigan, Pennsylvania, and Georgia.
-He talked in person or via phone to state legislators, state attorneys general, and governors, pressuring them to recount the votes, throwing out some of the ballots, or getting the state legislature to replace the elected Democratic slate of Electoral College members with a Republican slate of electors chosen by the legislature. in order to overturn the election results in their states.
+He talked in person or via phone to state legislators, state attorneys general, and governors, pressuring them to recount the votes, throw out some of the ballots, or get the state legislature to replace the elected Democratic slate of Electoral College members with a Republican slate of electors chosen by the legislature in order to overturn the election results in their states.
 In December he spoke by phone to the governor of Georgia, Brian Kemp, and made public demands on the secretary of state, Brad Raffensperger, both Republicans who had supported Trump in the election.
 He demanded that they reverse the Georgia election results, threatened them with political retaliation when they did not, strongly criticized them in speeches and tweets, and tweeted that Kemp should resign.